-Dow drops 500 points as Amazon tumbles, trade war fears rise
+Dow drops 600 points as Amazon tumbles, trade war fears rise

 The sell-off on the first day of the second quarter came after President Trump once again attacked Amazon on Twitter.
 Amazon (AMZN), one of the biggest drivers of the 2017 market rally, tumbled 5%.

 Trump once again accused Amazon of taking advantage of the US Postal Service, and he suggested that Amazon does not pay its fair share of tax.

 In fact, Amazon pays the same lower rate that the post office charges other bulk shippers, and it collects sales tax in every state that charges it.
+Amazon does not collect sales tax on purchases made from third-party vendors.

 Related: Trump vs. Amazon: Let's set the record straight